The best way to invest £100k

 How to invest £100k safely

 The best way to invest £100,000 with minimal risk is to split your money across two savings accounts to ensure it is all protected by the FSCS.
 One thing to look out for if you’re doing this is that FSCS protection only applies to each £85,000 per person, per banking group, meaning that you need to know which banks are owned by which banking groups.
-For example, Halifax and the Royal Bank of Scotland are both owned by the Bank of Scotland, meaning that only £85,000 would be protected, even if you had an account with both Halifax and RBS, as they are owned by the same parent company.
+For example, first direct and HSBC are both owned by HSBC UK Bank plc, meaning that only £85,000 would be protected, even if you had an account with both first direct and HSBC, as they are owned by the same parent company.

 If you have a joint account, however, you will be protected up to £175,000 per person, per banking group, so opening a joint account can also mitigate your risk.